Cardiff

 Cardiff Bay Barrage

 Perfect for a relaxing stroll, the 1.1km long Barrage embankment offers spectacular views over Cardiff Bay and the Severn Estuary.
-Along the Barrage embankment there is a variety of leisure activities including a skate park and an outdoor gym.
+Along the Barrage embankment, there is a variety of leisure activities including a skate park and an outdoor gym.
 Thanks to its flat gradient and lack of steps, it’s accessible for all visitors.

 Roath Park

 Opened in 1894, Roath Park was one of the first public parks in Cardiff.
 It still retains its classic Victorian atmosphere and layout of characterful linear parks, extending along the Nant Fawr stream.
-The park has many features including the Roath Park Lake (a 30 acre man-made Lake popular for fishing and boating), Llandennis Oval (a site steeped in history with its ancient pond said to be the site of St Isan’s 12th century enclosure) and its beautiful botanic garden.
+The park has many features including the Roath Park Lake (a 30-acre man-made Lake popular for fishing and boating), Llandennis Oval (a site steeped in history with its ancient pond said to be the site of St Isan’s 12th-century enclosure), and its beautiful botanic garden.

 Bute Park

-After a full restoration between 2010 and 2014, Bute Park is the 'green heart' of the city and provides a habitat for wildlife, a beautiful and extensive arboretum and is a venue for major public events.
+After a full restoration between 2010 and 2014, Bute Park is the 'green heart' of the city and provides a habitat for wildlife, a beautiful and extensive arboretum, and a venue for major public events.
 The park itself is huge and you can easily spend a whole afternoon walking around taking in the scenery.
 Bute Park is a Green Flag site and a CADW Grade 1 listed park which is situated behind Cardiff Castle, just a short walk from Cardiff's main streets and civic centre.

 Twmbarlwm Mountain

 Locally known as 'The Twmp', 'The Nipple' or 'The Pimple' due to the shape of the mound that lies at its summit, the Twmbarlwm Mountain (officially a hill due to being under 2000ft tall) is an uphill trek that won't disappoint.
 Spend a couple of hours walking this 4km walk to the top of the Iron Age hill fort of Twmbarlwm.
-From the top there are stunning views over Cardiff Bay to the south and the Brecon Beacons to the north.
-Start at the Cwmcarn Forest Drive Visitor Centre make your way up the mountain to a height at the top of 900ft.
+From the top, there are stunning views over Cardiff Bay to the south and the Brecon Beacons to the north.
+Start at the Cwmcarn Forest Drive Visitor Centre and make your way up the mountain to a height at the top of 900ft.

 Map